Version Control with Git and GitHub

 The Carpentries is a global organization of researchers who volunteer their time and effort to create workshops that teach software engineering and data analysis skills to other researchers.
 UW-Madison has its own local Carpentries community which is actively engaged in developing new ML/AI workshops.
 To be notified of upcoming workshops offered by the Carpentries, make sure to subscribe to the Data Science @ UW Newsletter.

-If you any lingering questions about this resource, please feel free to post to the Nexus Q&A on GitHub.
+If you have any lingering questions about this resource, please feel free to post to the Nexus Q&A on GitHub.
 We will improve materials on this website as additional questions come in.